moulibheemaneti/learn-rust/docs/chapter01/12-hello-world.md

 4. main function is the entry point for a executable rust program.

 5. If you see an exclamation mark `!` after a name (like `println!`), it means you are calling a macro, not a regular function.
 Macros work differently from functions in Rust.

+6. Rust compiles programs `ahead-of-time`s into standalone executables that run without needing Rust installed.

+7. In contrast, languages like Python or Ruby require their interpreter to run code.